miguelamello/python-fleet-logbook/README.md

 With this format we can easily store the data in a database and also process it in a easy way.

+Note: By now we are collecting NMEA sentences from a unique device only.
+In a real production ready service we would have to implement a way to collect data from multiple devices, and so we would have to add a `device_id` field to the `dict` type.
+This field would be used to identify the device that sent the data.
+Maybe wwe could use the serial number of the device as the `device_id`.

 **3.3) Database storage of sentences**

 The Ingestor Service should be able to store the parsed sentences in a database.
 For this demonstration project we will use MongoDB as the database.
 MongoDB is a document-oriented database that stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.
 The document model maps to the objects in your application code, making data easy to work with.
 Ad hoc queries, indexing, and real time aggregation provide powerful ways to access and analyze your data.
 MongoDB is a distributed database at its core, so high availability, horizontal scaling, and geographic distribution are built in and easy to use.